cure-lab/ContraNet/whitebox_attacks/README.md

 git submodule update --init --recursive
 ```

-All the softlinks in `whitebox_attacks/lib` should locate their origin automatically.
+All the softlinks in `whitebox_attacks/lib` should locate their origins automatically.

 ### Prepare pre-trained cGAN

-Download pretrained cGAN and classifier as indicated in [top-level readme.md](../README.md) to `./pretrain`, the structure is as follows
+Download pretrained cGAN and classifier as indicated in [top-level readme.md](../README.md#prerequisites) to `./pretrain`, the structure is as follows

 ```
 pretrain/